-A collection of excellent wilderness survival, primitive skills and bushcraft content.
+A collection of wilderness survival, primitive skills and bushcraft content.
 Most info about wilderness survival is copied from military survival manuals and old camp craft books.
 This site is different.

-Survival Skills Guide will have only the best content out there striving to make this site the best guide for anyone interested in living in the wilderness and wanting to obtain most of their food or a portion through a combination of hunting, gathering, trapping, fishing, and primitive agriculture.
+SurvivalSkills.Guide strives to be a modern guide for anyone interested in living in the wilderness and wanting to obtain most of their food or a portion through a combination of hunting, gathering, trapping, fishing, and primitive agriculture.

 My name is Juan Pablo Quiñonez.
 I lived 6 months in the wilderness with my partner in 2016, complementing our rations with food that we could harvest off the forest.
 It was one of the most influential experiences of my life.